Struggling to get interviews?

 What are soft skills?

 Soft skills are the social and thinking skills that help you apply your qualifications in the workplace.
-Unlike hard skills, soft skills aren’t specific to a field or industry.
+Unlike hard skills, which are technical skills gained through education or training, soft skills aren’t specific to a field or industry.
 They are personal traits that shape how you work rather than what tasks you can do.

 - Interpersonal skills